tagtogorg/tagtog-doc/updates.md

 _2019-09-22_

 <ul class="updates">
-  <li class="new"><span markdown="1">Thanks now to the [new search parameter `members_anncomplete:*|memberUsername`](search-queries.html#search-which-documents-an-user-has-confirmed), you can now search how many documents' annotations were confirmed by a given user, and/or search how many documents were at least confirmed by one user!</span></li>
+  <li class="new"><span markdown="1">Thanks now to the [new search parameter `members_anncomplete:*|memberUsername`](search-queries.html#search-which-documents-a-user-has-confirmed), you can now search how many documents' annotations were confirmed by a given user, and/or search how many documents were at least confirmed by one user!
+[Find out some handy applications of the `members_anncomplete` query in this tutorial](https://medium.com/@tagtog/how-to-rank-review-your-annotators-4a814c941ac3?source=friends_link&sk=c354f53823defdaf2844271185fd28e3).</span></li>
   <li class="new"><span markdown="1">New functionalities in the [official tagtog python script](https://github.com/tagtog/tagtog-doc/blob/master/tagtog.py): upload to given folder, define the upload batch size, and (optionally) upload absolutely all files recursively regardless of file extension.</span></li>
   <li class="new"><span markdown="1">Now, when a _default_ annotations version is returned for a member's annotations file, a new HTTP Warning Header is added to the request response to indicate the case.
 [See documentation](API_documents_v1.html#get-existing-documents-get).</span></li>
 </ul>